fabogit/arch-install/README.md

 UPDATE PACMAN

-NOTE: You must run pacman-key --init before first using pacman; the local
+NOTE: You must run `pacman-key --init` before first using pacman; the local

 keyring can then be populated with the keys of all official Arch Linux

-packagers with pacman-key --populate archlinux
+packagers with `pacman-key --populate archlinux`

 enable multi mirrors

-# sudo vim /etc/pacman.conf
+╰─ `sudo vim /etc/pacman.conf`

 uncomment: [multilib] Include